Witus13/school-money-pl/README.md

 # Warning
 Project is made for Chrome and due to some lack of compatybility with `flexbox` + `position: absolute` on other browser this might not render fully correctly.

+# Play with it
+You can play with this micro-app on https://witus13.github.io/school-money-pl